Overview of high-density QCD studies with the CMS experiment at the LHC: The initial state of the collisions

 Measurements of the inclusive dijet pseudorapidity spectra at 5.02\TeV have been performed by the CMS Collaboration~\cite{CMS:2014qvs,CMS:2018jpl}, with the most recent measurement shown in Fig.~\ref{fig:dijetEtapPbDists}.
 To make potential nPDF effects more visible, the result is presented as a ratio between the \pPb and \pp data.
 The measurements, which are differential in dijet pseudorapidity, $\eta_{\text{dijet}} = (\eta_\text{jet 1}+\eta_\text{jet 2})/2$, and in average dijet transverse momentum, \ptave, help constrain nPDFs for a wide range of $x$ and \QTwo.
 The measurements show tension with the nPDF sets that were available when they were first presented, as can be seen in the ratios of theoretical predictions to the data from Ref.~\cite{CMS:2018jpl} in Fig.~\ref{fig:dijetEtapPb}.
 In particular, discrepancies were observed for values of $\eta_{\text{dijet}}>1.5$ and $\eta_{\text{dijet}}<-0.5$, which correspond to low $x$ and intermediate $x$ suppression of the nPDF relative to the proton PDF (known as the shadowing and the EMC~\cite{EuropeanMuon:1983wih} regions of nPDFs, respectively).
-This measurement was also the first-ever evidence that \textit{gluons} in the nuclei featured antishadowing (an enhancement of the nPDF at $x\approx0.1$) and EMC effects compared to the PDFs in the proton.
+This measurement was also the first-ever evidence that \textit{gluons} in the nuclei featured antishadowing (an enhancement of the nPDF at $x\approx0.1$) compared to the proton densities~\cite{Eskola:2018sxu,Eskola:2021nhw}.
 Previous measurements of the antishadowing and EMC effects had only probed nuclear quark densities.
 Before these measurements, nPDFs did not have input from dijet data at LHC energies.
-In recent years, the PDF collaborations have incorporated these data sets~\cite{Eskola:2021nhw,AbdulKhalek:2022fyi}, which has significantly improved the gluon PDFs at high $x$, demonstrating the unique constraining power of these measurements.
+In recent years, the PDF collaborations have incorporated these data sets~\cite{Eskola:2021nhw,AbdulKhalek:2022fyi}, which has significantly improved the gluon PDFs across a wide $x$ range, demonstrating the unique constraining power of these measurements.
+The $x$ and \QTwo two-dimensional regions constrained by the CMS measurements of dijets and electroweak bosons are presented in Fig.~\ref{fig:Q2XPlane}.